-Because of the semantic differences between pools and lanes, the BPMN flow elements (activities, gateways and events) are connected differently depending on whether they are used within a pool or between pools.
+Because of the semantic differences between pools and lanes, the BPMN diagram flow elements (‘activities’, ‘gateways’, and ‘events’) will connect differently depending on whether they are used within a pool or between pools.

 Mistake 1: Missing Sequence Flows

 Problem.
 Another common problem when modeling multiple pools is that a modeler may treat a set of pools as a single pool with multiple lanes.
 In this case, a modeler uses sequence flows between pools.
-The end result will be an incorrect model (see figure 2) of a single process that spreads over the boundaries of the pool.
+The end result will be an incorrect model (see Figure 2) of a single process that spreads over the boundaries of the pool.

 Solution.
 The most common solution to this problem is to exchange pools with Lanes within a single model, as presented below.
 If several pools need to be used (perhaps when several independent processes exist), the solution to Mistake 1 should be used.

-A pool is a container for a single process, whereas a lane acts as an “activity-classifying mechanism”.
-Based on these differences, the way in which BPMN Flow elements are interrelated differs completely.
+A ‘pool’ is a container for a single process, whereas a ‘lane’ acts as an activity-classifying mechanism.
+Based on these differences, the way in which BPMN flow elements are interrelated differs completely.
 In the case of between-pools interactions, only message flows can be used.
 On the other hand, only sequence flows can be used within a pool and between lanes.